walkingtree/sample-projects/angluar2/ng-filestack/README.md

 1) Clone it locally.
 2) Run - npm install
-3) Run - ng server
+3) Run - ng serve
 4) Open http://localhost:4200/ to see the output.